raspberrychris/3dprintersking/content/posts/monoprice-select-mini-3d-printer-v2.md

 +++
 ![Monoprice Select Mini 3D Printer v2](https://images-na.ssl-images-amazon.com/images/I/61EXoHyYLoL._AC_UL604_SR604,400_.jpg "Monoprice Select Mini 3D Printer v2")

 In this review we will be taking a look at the [**Monoprice Select Mini 3D Printer V2**](#)**.**  This 3D Printer weighs 9.9 pounds and comes fully assembled straight out of the box which makes it great for beginners who are new to 3D printing.
 In terms of what customers who bought this printer think about it, just over half of customers gave this 5/5 stars on Amazon.com.
+This isn’t one of our highest ratings that we have seen, but it is competitive.

 **3D Printer Dimensions:** 11.3 x 7.5 x 13.5 inches